One Day in Quebec City – Must-See Attractions for a Short Visit

 Disclosure: Some posts on this site contain affiliate links.
 Read our full disclosure.

-Luckily, the touristy part of town (the Old Quebec) is relatively compact, so you will be able to see most of the Quebec City landmarks in one day without needing a car.
+Luckily, the touristy part of town (the Old Quebec) is relatively compact, so I was able to see most of the Quebec City landmarks in one day.
+I was even able to fit in a Chateau Frontenac guided tour.

 itinerary tip